Fliplet/fliplet-cli/docs/API/components/record-container.md

 </fl-record-container>
 ```

+The record container automatically loads the data source entry based on the `dataSourceEntryId` query parameter, when available.
+If the query parameter is not available, the record container will not load any data.

+The entry loaded by the record container is available in the `entry` variable in the context of the components inside the record container.

+You can use the component's hooks to perform actions when the data is retrieved from the data source or before the data is retrieved.
+See the [hooks](#hooks) section below for more information.

 ---

 The following JS APIs are available in a screen once a **Record container** component is dropped into the screen.